target/lite-for-jdbc/README.md

 ) { "Unexpected state: Query didn't return a result." }
 ```

-If on inserting new records, you want access to the id & timestamp of the insert, returning * notation will give you access to this infotmation. e.g.
+If on inserting new records, you want access to the inserted content, returning * notation will give you access to this information. e.g.
 ```kotlin
 db.executeQuery(
             sql =